iree-org/iree/integrations/tensorflow/e2e/README.md

 # TensorFlow e2e tests

-This is a collection of e2e tests that, in various fashion saves a TensorFlow model, compiles it with IREE and runs/evaluates it on all backends.
+This is a collection of e2e tests that save a TensorFlow model, compile it with IREE, run it on multiple backends and crosscheck the results.

 ## Pre-Requisites